vidstack/player/apps/site/app/docs/[lib]/player/[1]getting-started/[1]quickstart/layout.md

 which is a [poor user experience indicator](https://web.dev/cls) for both your users and search engines (i.e., Google).

-To avoid a layout shift, we recommend you fill `100%` of your media container and use an aspect ratio container which holds a fixed ratio (e.g., `16/9`) like so:
+To avoid a layout shift, we recommend use an aspect ratio container which holds a fixed ratio (e.g., `16/9`) like so:

-{% code_snippets name="sizing" highlight="" css=true copy=true copySteps=true highlight="html:2,6-8|react:1,6" /%}
+{% code_snippets name="sizing" highlight="" copy=true copySteps=true highlight="html:2,6-8|react:1,6" /%}

 {% callout type="tip" %}
 Ideally the ratio set should match the ratio of the media content itself (i.e., intrinsic aspect ratio)